dmort27/subwordmodeling/_assignments/project1.md

 # The First Project

-The goal of the first project is to develop a tokenizer—a morphological segmenter—that segments text from an arbitrary language more similarly to gold morpheme segmentations by a linguist than two baselines: a rule-based (FST) baseline and a Unigram tokenization model.
+The goal of the first project is to develop a tokenizer—a morphological segmenter—that segments text from an arbitrary language more similarly to gold morpheme segmentations by a linguist than two baselines: a Morfessor baseline and a Unigram tokenization model.

 ## The data